Soko J-21 Jastreb

 The Soko J-21 Jastreb (from јастреб), referred to as the J-1 Jastreb in some sources, is a Yugoslav single-seat, single-engined, light attack aircraft, designed by the Aeronautical Technical Institute (ATI) and Military Technical Institute (VTI), in Belgrade, and manufactured by SOKO in Mostar.

 Derived from the G-2 Galeb advanced jet trainer and light attack aircraft, it was designed in single-seat ground-attack and two-seat advanced flying/weapon training versions.

 Design and development

 The J-21 Jastreb was developed as a replacement for the Republic F-84 Thunderjet, which had been the most commonly used turbojet fighter-bomber aircraft of the Yugoslav Air Force until 1967.
 On the basis of the G-2 Galeb, the J-21 Jastreb was developed as a single-seat, ground-attack variant, flying for the first time on 19 July 1965.

 Pilots sit on licence-built Folland Type 1-B ejection seats under individual canopies hinged on the starboard side in unpressurised cockpits.
 Instruments and controls are entirely conventional with manually operated flying controls and standard flight instruments.

 Powered by a single BWB licence-built Rolls-Royce Viper Mk531, the Jastreb has a conventional aluminium alloy stressed-skin structure with few or no special features.
 The relatively thick aerofoil section, though limiting performance, provides room for fuel cells, and the retracted main undercarriage which retracts inwards, gives the Jastreb a wide track with excellent ground-handling characteristics.
-The levered undercarriage legs and relatively low-pressure tyres allow the Jastreb to operate from unprepared strips or rough-surfaced airfields.
+The trailing arm landing gear and relatively low-pressure tyres allow the Jastreb to operate from unprepared strips or rough-surfaced airfields.

 Compared to the Galeb, the Jastreb has a strengthened structure, allowing more weapons to be carried, including three 0.5 in Browning AN/M3 machine guns, mounted in the nose of the aircraft.
 Also, the Jastreb is able to carry up to 800 kg on under-wing pylons, two inner pylons having a capacity of 250 kg for bombs, rocket launchers, and additional tanks, while the six outer pylons can carry VRZ-157 127 mm rockets.